mohsley/skin-cancer-detection/README.md

 ### Models Implemented

-We have implemented and compared the following classification algorithms:
+We are implementing and comparing the following classification algorithms:

 1. K-Nearest Neighbors (KNN)